-- their agreement to become a member by taking at least one share or guaranteeing a sum of money to the company.
+- their agreement to become a member by taking at least one share or guaranteeing a sum of money to the company

-Incorporating with Companies House directly
+Incorporating directly at Companies House

 Companies House provides online and postal incorporation services that take between 2-10 days to process.
 You do not need to post any physical paperwork if you use the online service, unless you are resubmitting an application that was rejected or you are asked to send additional documentation.